 The Partnership generates an average of 85-90% of all its prospects through trade shows, seminars, direct calls, advertising and numerous targeted marketing missions.

 How many prospect visits does the staff handle?

-On average, one or two a week and over the last 20 years, the Partnership has averaged between 60-70 annually.
+On average, one or two a week and over the last 20+ years, the Partnership has averaged between 60-70 annually.
 Prospect visits usually extend over several days.
-They begin with presentations in the Partnership's Briefing Center and involve coordination with city, county, and state economic development offices and many of our private sector partners.
-Typically, we show off sites, buildings, provide information on labor, education, and locational advantages, concluding with a presentation of the outstanding quality of life.
+They begin with presentations in the Partnership’s briefing center and involve coordination with city, county, and state economic development offices and many of our private sector partners.
+Typically, we show sites, buildings, provide information on labor, education, and locational advantages, concluding with a presentation of the outstanding quality of life.

 How does the Partnership assist businesses that are already located in the area?

-Business First Greater Richmond is the Partnership’s business expansion and retention program.
+Business First Greater Richmond is the region’s business expansion and retention program.
 Local professional economic development staff and trained volunteers interview business executives to assess companies’ needs.
-Then a network of resource partners is tapped to provide a customer-focused approach to problem solving and service delivery.
-The program has touched more than 3,800 local companies since the program began in September 2006.
+Then a network of resource partners is tapped to provide a customer-focused approach to problem-solving and service delivery.

 How does the Partnership determine which companies to include in its “assisted company” list?